This topic describes how to migrate data from BigQuery on Google Cloud Platform (GCP) to Alibaba Cloud MaxCompute over the Internet.

 - Destination data addressNote In the Access Key Id and Access Key Secret fields, enter the AccessKey ID and the AccessKey secret of the RAM user.

 - In the left-side navigation pane, click Migration Jobs.

 - On the File Sync Management page, click Create Job.
 In the Create Job wizard, set the required parameters and click Create.
-For more information about the parameters, see Create a migration job.
+For more information about the parameters, see Implement migration.

 - Job Config

 - PerformanceNote In the Data Size and File Count fields, enter the size and the number of files that were migrated from Google Cloud Platform.